Support grows for revamp to ease Ireland's debt

 NICOSIA The International Monetary Fund and the European Commission backed Ireland's calls on Friday to lighten the cost of its bank bailout, a move they hope will bolster the island's borrowing prospects and help wean it off international support.

-Debt-laden Ireland wants the terms tied to up to 31 billion euros of IOUs pumped into two failed banks eased, and for the euro zone's rescue fund, the European Stability Mechanism, to take over Dublin's stakes in other lenders.
+Debt-laden Ireland wants the terms tied to up to 31 billion euros (25 billion pounds) of IOUs pumped into two failed banks eased, and for the euro zone's rescue fund, the European Stability Mechanism, to take over Dublin's stakes in other lenders.

 At a meeting of finance ministers in Cyprus, Christine Lagarde, managing director of the International Monetary Fund, and Olli Rehn, the European Commissioner in charge of economic affairs, gave tacit backing for Dublin's debt demands.